cp3402-students/Coursework_3402_group4/site.md

    There is also a section below that lists out the academic partners which have been working with us.

 3. #### Registration
    For the registration page, there is a signup form that implement via WordPress form block which requires various user info.
    All sections that ask for user input can be changed within WordPress editor.

    Below the signup form, a shoutout to site visitor to visit learning centre, and a CTA button that ask user to check out the location info by redirecting to location&transportation page.

 4. #### Schedule
+   For schedule page, all kinds of subjects which provided by the learning centre are listed here in a block which can be changed within WordPress editor.

+   Right below the subjects listing is a CTA hyperlink to registration page which allow visitor to sign up to our leaning centre and proceed to make appointment with us.
+A promotion ads is also displayed here to lure more visitors to join for registration.

+   After that, it is a timetable which displays the scheduled timetable of the learning centre to show the current visitors.
+Another CTA button that promotes visitor to register to the learning centre is display here.
+This button is redirecting to registration page.

 5. #### Events